-Unlike some towns, Gate City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gate City are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gate City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gate City is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Gate City who work in office and administrative support (15.52%), teaching (10.93%), and management occupations (9.45%).

 There are quite a few people in the armed forces living in Gate City, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.